kinnala/scikit-fem/docs/bcs.rst

 where :math:`A` corresponds to a bilinear form and :math:`b` corresponds to a linear form.
-Many times this system has no unique solution unless the degrees-of-freedom :math:`x` are further constrained by imposing boundary conditions.
+Many times this system has no unique solution unless the degrees-of-freedom (DOF's) :math:`x` are further constrained by imposing boundary conditions.

 Essential boundary conditions
 =============================

-It is possible to eliminate degrees-of-freedom from the resulting system if some of the values are known `a priori`.
+It is possible to eliminate DOF's from the resulting system if some of the values are known `a priori`.
 Suppose that the vector :math:`x` can be split as